 My son has the most beautiful blue eyes in the world.
-But they aren’t quite flawless – they’re uneven; his pupils dilate to different sizes.
-I would have never noticed it, but as soon as my husband pointed it out, it was obvious.
-While I still think they’re gorgeous, they’ve caused me more stress than I would have ever expected.
+But they aren’t quite flawless.
+In fact, they’re uneven; his pupils dilate to different sizes.
+I never noticed it until my husband pointed it out, but from then on it was obvious.
+While I still think they’re gorgeous, they caused one of the most stressful periods of my life as a mom.

 Chris noticed the difference in Sprout’s eyes when he was about three months old.
-We were eating at a diner with my in-laws at a booth lit by an old-fashioned lamp.
+We were eating at a diner booth lit by an old-fashioned lamp.
 At first, we thought it was a trick of the light.
-Nonetheless, we agreed that we should bring him to the doctor – just in case.
-After all, uneven pupils can indicate a concussion, right?
+Nonetheless, we agreed we should bring him to the doctor – just in case.
+Uneven pupils can indicate a concussion, right?

-Unfortunately, just the call to the nurse was disconcerting.
-Much to our surprise, they wanted to schedule an appointment immediately.
-Clearly, this wasn’t a common malady.
-When we got to the pediatrician, he confirmed that Sprout’s eyes were uneven and recommended making an appointment as soon as possible with a pediatric ophthalmologist.
+The call to the nurse the next morning didn’t assuage our fears.
+They encouraged us to come in for an appointment right away.
+Clearly, this wasn’t a common issue.
+When we got to the pediatrician, he said that yes, Sprout’s eyes were uneven.
+With a look of concern on his normally optimistic face, the doctor recommended making an appointment immediately with a pediatric ophthalmologist.

-To determine if Sprout had a tumor or not, the doctor would need to conduct an MRI.
-MRIs require the patient to be perfectly still, which is impossible for even a sleeping infant.
-So they would also need to put him under anesthesia.
 Even with national experts caring for him, the thought of anyone putting my baby under made me catch my breath.
-Not to mention the possibility of the MRI results being unfathomable.
+Not to mention the horrible possibilities of the potential MRI results.

 All of it seemed horribly predestined.
 My pregnancy and his early babyhood had gone easily compared to the horror stories of people I knew.
 I felt like this was the other shoe dropping.

-But then, the Children’s National Medical Center started an ad campaign at the Metro Center subway stop.
-My baby’s upcoming test struck me square in the face every single morning.
+But then, the Children’s National Medical Center started an ad campaign at the subway stop I walked through every day.
+My baby’s upcoming test struck me square in the face every morning.
 I flinched each time, averting my eyes.
-Even though the ads were supposed to be comforting, all I could think was, “He could be one of those kids.
+The ads were supposed to be comforting, but all I could think was, “He could be one of those kids.
 My baby could have cancer.”

-In the waiting room, I bounced Sprout, not able to keep still.
-When they finally called us in, the staff were reassuringly pleasant and professional.
-The nurse complemented us on our use of cloth diapers, saying how rarely she saw them.
-The anesthesiologist explained that they usually don’t allow the parents to stay when they put the babies under because they’re too nervous.
-However, we must have hid our anxiety well, as they called us in a few minutes later.
-Sprout was restrained with little Velcro straps.
-I held his tiny hand as they put the mask on, he squirmed and then went still.
+In the waiting room, I bounced Sprout.
+I couldn’t stay still.
+Time slowed in a way that it hadn’t since I had been in labor.
+When they finally called us, the staff were calm and smiling without being excessively so.
+The nurse complemented us on using cloth diapers, saying how rarely she saw them.
+The anesthesiologist explained that they usually don’t allow parents to stay when they put the babies under.

-Chris and I waited in the cafeteria, hoping food and hot tea would calm our stomachs and minds.
-We talked about the hospital, about politics, about everything but the answer to the “What if?” question.
+Chris and I waited in the cafeteria.
+We held food and hot tea in our shaking hands.
+We shifted back and forth in the sculpted plastic and metal seats.
+We talked about the hospital, about politics, about everything but the answer to “What if?”

-When they finally called us back, Sprout was lying on a hospital bed, so still that it was hard to tell if he was breathing or not.
-I ached to hug him, but couldn’t because we had to wait for him to come out from under the anesthesia.
-I hadn’t fed him for hours, so my chest was sore.
-As he started to stir, some of my anxiety faded.
+When they called us back, Sprout was lying on a hospital bed.
+He was so still that I could hardly tell if he was breathing or not.
+I ached to hug him, but we had to wait for him to come out from under the anesthesia.
+I hadn’t fed him for hours, so my breasts were sore.
+As he started to stir, I started to breathe again.
 I picked him up and cradled him.

-While it felt long, the results came back in only a few days.
-The doctor called Chris directly, informing him that the MRI was clear.
-I was frustrated to hear the news second-hand – it would have felt more concrete to hear it straight from the doctor- but relief washed over me anyway.
+The days waiting for the results dragged on and on.
+After a few days, the doctor called Chris directly, informing him that the MRI was clear.
+I was frustrated to hear the news second-hand – it would have felt more concrete to hear it straight from the doctor.
+Relief washed over me anyway.

 We had our follow-up appointment and final report a few weeks ago.
-This time, the hospital wasn’t quite so threatening – it offered potential confirmation of health, not illness.
-Everything checked out normally and the doctor said he was relieved that nothing had changed.
-In the report, he said Sprout is a “a delightful young man,” which I thought was an amusing way to describe a 9 month old.
+This time, the hospital wasn’t so threatening – it offered a potential confirmation of health, not illness.
+Everything checked out normally.
+The doctor said he was relieved that nothing had changed.
+In the report, he said Sprout is a “a delightful young man,” which I thought was an amusing way to describe a nine-month0old.